RayanBn/React-Three-Js-Workshop2/README.md

 https://market.pmnd.rs/

 <h2>Step 6</h2>
-Now, using leva, you need to be able to create a single geometric shape on your scene, add physics to it, interact with it and change the shape at any time.
+Now, using leva, you need to be able to create a single geometric shape on your scene, add physics to it, interact with it and change the shape at any time.<br>
-1) Create a dropdown in leva, allowing you to choose the geometric shape.
+1) Create a dropdown in leva, allowing you to choose the geometric shape.<br>
-2) Create a dropdown in leva, allowing you to choose the action to be taken during interaction.
+2) Create a dropdown in leva, allowing you to choose the action to be taken during interaction.<br>
-3) Implement the 2 functionalities so that the user can choose a shape and an interaction.
+3) Implement the 2 functionalities so that the user can choose a shape and an interaction.<br>

 <h2>Step 7</h2>
 To go a step further, a hook often used is the useScroll, which will make your site more dynamic and pleasant.
 Here's an example of how to use this hook: